thospfuller/rcoboldi/DOCKER_EXAMPLE.md

 # Docker Examples

+Below we include two examples for working with images in Docker along with a demonstration video showing the package in action.

-## Use the RCOBOLDI RStudio image on DockerHub
+## Using The RCOBOLDI RStudio Image On DockerHub

 [The RCOBOLDI Rocker/RStudio image is available on DockerHub here.](https://hub.docker.com/repository/docker/thospfuller/rcoboldi-rocker-rstudio/general)

 The following is a fully working example.

-## From the command line:
+### From the command line:

 ```docker pull thospfuller/rcoboldi-rocker-rstudio:latest```